shabeer-syed/ACEs/index.md

 ## Suggested implementation of indicators
-Implementing the complete set of ACEs in linked maternal child data requires some knowledge of data management using R, Python, Stata or similar software.
-Whilst most indicators are ready for use after merging them with your dataset, other indicators requires implementing rule-based algorithms.
+Implementing all indicators of ACEs in linked maternal child data requires some knowledge of combining different data sources using R, Python, Stata or similar software.
+Whilst most indicators are ready for use in your dataset (e.g. via merging), some indicators require rule-based algorithms listed below.

 ### Brief outline
 //1.
-Merge each domain specific code list or the complete code list of ACEs with your data file containing the target population:
+Merge each specific code list or the complete ACEs code list with your data file containing the target population (e.g. correct age and years):
 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/merge%20codelist.png)

 //2.
 Convert continuous measures and apply appropriate cut-off scores *(e.g. alcohol units per week)* by "filtering" relevant data against the additional cut-off variable provided (i.e. data > cut_off)